 Israel.
 America's most important bilateral relationship in the Middle East is with Israel.
 Both countries are democracies, value free-market economies, and believe in human rights at a time when many Middle Eastern countries reject those values.
-Israel has been designated as a Major Non-NATO ally (MN-NA) because of its close ties to the U.S. With support from the United States, it has developed one of the world's most sophisticated air and missile defense networks.
-No significant progress on peace negotiations with the Palestinians or on stabilizing Israel's volatile neighborhood is possible without a strong and effective Israeli-American partnership.
+With support from the United States, Israel has developed one of the world's most sophisticated air and missile defense networks.25 No significant progress on peace negotiations with the Palestinians or on stabilizing Israel's volatile neighborhood is possible without a strong and effective Israeli-American partnership.

-After years of strained relations during the Obama Administration, ties between the U.S. and Israel have improved significantly since President Donald Trump took office.
-In May 2018, the U.S. moved its embassy from Tel Aviv to a location in western Jerusalem.
+After years of strained relations during the Obama Administration, ties between the U.S. and Israel improved significantly during the first two years of the Trump Administration.
+In May 2018, the U.S. moved its embassy from Tel Aviv to a location in western Jerusalem.26

 Saudi Arabia.
 After Israel, the U.S. military relationship is deepest with the Gulf States, including Saudi Arabia, which serves as de facto leader of the GCC.
-America's relationship with Saudi Arabia is based on pragmatism and is important for both security and economic reasons.
-The Saudis enjoy huge influence across the
+America's relationship with Saudi Arabia is based on pragmatism and is important for both security and economic reasons, but it has come under intense strain since the murder of Saudi dissident and Washington Post journalist Jamal Ahmad Khashoggi, allegedly by Saudi security services, in Turkey in 2018.

-Muslim world, and roughly 2 million Muslims participate in the annual Hajj pilgrimage to the holy city of Mecca.
+The Saudis enjoy huge influence across the Muslim world, and roughly 2 million Muslims participate in the annual Hajj pilgrimage to the holy city of Mecca.
 Riyadh has been a key partner in efforts to counterbalance Iran.
 The U.S. is also the largest provider of arms to Saudi Arabia and regularly, if not controversially, sells munitions needed to resupply stockpiles expended in the Saudi-led campaign against the Houthis in Yemen.
-President Trump recently approved a \$110 billion arms sale to the Saudis.

 Gulf Cooperation Council.
-The countries of the GCC (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the UAE) are located close to the Arab-Persian fault line, making them strategically important to the U.S.20 The root of the Arab-Iranian tensions in the Gulf is Tehran's ideological drive to export its Islamist revolution and overthrow the traditional rulers of the Arab kingdoms.
+The countries of the GCC (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the UAE) are located close to the Arab-Persian fault line and are therefore strategically important to the U.S.27 The root of Arab-Iranian tensions in the Gulf is Tehran's ideological drive to export its Islamist revolution and overthrow the traditional rulers of the Arab kingdoms.
 This ideological clash has further amplified long-standing sectarian tensions between Shia Islam and Sunni Islam.
 Tehran has sought to radicalize Shia Arab minority groups to undermine Sunni Arab regimes in Saudi Arabia, Kuwait, and Bahrain.
 It also sought to incite revolts by the Shia majorities in Iraq against Saddam Hussein's regime and in Bahrain against the Sunni al-Khalifa dynasty.
 Culturally, many Iranians look down on the Gulf States, many of which they see as artificial entities carved out of the former Persian Empire and propped up by Western powers.

-The GCC often has difficulty agreeing on a common policy on matters of security.
+The GCC's member countries often have difficulty agreeing on a common policy with respect to matters of security.
 This reflects both the organization's intergovernmental nature and its members' desire to place national interests above those of the GCC.
 The recent dispute regarding Qatar illustrates this difficulty.

 Another source of disagreement involves the question of how best to deal with Iran.
 On one end of the spectrum, Saudi Arabia, Bahrain, and the UAE take a hawkish view of the threat from Iran.
-Oman and Qatar, both of which share natural gas fields with Iran, view Iran's activities in the region as less of a threat and maintain cordial relations with Tehran.
+Oman and Qatar, the former of which prides itself on its regional neutrality and the latter of which shares natural gas fields with Iran, view Iran's activities in the region as less of a threat and maintain cordial relations with Tehran.
 Kuwait tends to fall somewhere in the middle.
-Inter-GCC relations also can be problematic.
+Intra-GCC relations also can be problematic.